 Drawn from the local legal community, Regent alumni, and Christian lawyers around the country, a mentor is available to every student who requests one.
 These mentors are practicing lawyers who have volunteered to provide guidance to Regent law students.
 Usually, these mentor assignments are based on the student’s practice area of interest, geography (where the student intends to practice law), or both.
 Lawyer mentors are available to meet frequently and work with students, providing practical skills orientation, career coaching, and spiritual, professional, and ethical formation.

-Electing students will compile a portfolio of practice documents and skills in his or her chosen area of practice.
-For example, a student who plans to engage in civil litigation practice may develop a portfolio of documents including a complaint, standard discovery requests, common motions, and a trial notebook, along with courtroom skills, all tailored to the student’s intended state of practice.
+Students who choose to do so will compile a portfolio of practice documents and skills in his or her chosen area of practice.
+For example, a student who plans to engage in civil litigation practice may develop a portfolio of documents including a complaint, standard discovery requests, common motions, and a trial notebook, along with courtroom skills, all tailored to the student's intended state of practice.
 A student entering business/transactional practice could graduate with a portfolio of Articles of Incorporation, merger agreements, securities forms, etc., and skills in negotiating business deals.
 Other practice portfolios can cover business law, estate planning, criminal defense/prosecution, and real estate transaction practice.
 Students may design their own multi-practice or specialty portfolios under the guidance of a faculty mentor.

 Every student, upon request, may engage in a field placement for academic credit.
 Students will work in the law offices of a prosecutor, public defender, nonprofit or for-profit in-house counsel, or private practice attorney.
 The students' work is overseen by a full-time law faculty member.
 Field placements may occur during the summer, or if the student is local, during an academic semester.

 Select third-year students may be placed in an Apprenticeship Program.
-For one semester, the student will work and study as an apprentice under a carefully selected Christian attorney, either in the local Hampton Roads area, or in a city/region where the student intends to practice law.
+For one semester, the student will work and study as an apprentice under a carefully selected Christian attorney, either in the local Hampton Roads area, or in the city/region where the student intends to practice law.
 The student will simultaneously take online course work.
-The apprenticeship will be carefully monitored by a full-time law faculty member, and will include professional/ethical formation, as well as skills training.
+The apprenticeship will be carefully monitored by a full-time law faculty member and will include professional/ethical formation, as well as skills training.

 The curriculum emphasizes moral character, Christian formation, ethical decision making, and discipleship regarding what it means to be an integrated lawyer.
 Our Center for Ethical Formation & Legal Education Reform develops students' professional identities, producing lawyers who have an understanding of the nature and purpose of the legal profession and are committed to the ethical practice of law.